Muzeum is the storefront location of the Great Canadian Roadshow.

 Our trained experts at Muzeum and the Great Canadian Roadshow have acquired the skills needed when determining whether a coin is authentic or counterfeit.
 Leave the verifying and testing to us!

-Are you wondering what your gold, silver or platinum coinage is worth?
-Leave it to the experts and get your Free Evaluation today!
+Are you wondering what your gold, silver coins or platinum coinage are worth?
+Leave it to the experts and get your FREE Evaluation today!

 Bullion is defined as investment grade precious metals such as gold, silver and platinum.
-Bullion is weighed by Troy Ounces or Grams and comes in various forms – including coins, rounds, bars.
+Bars (or ingots & wafers) and coinage are weighed by Troy Ounces or Grams and comes in various forms – including coins, rounds, bars.
 In Canada, investment grade gold must have of a purity of 99.5% or more and silver must have a purity of 99.9% or more to be considered bullion.
-Bullion is purchased for investment purposes and are therefore tax exempt.
+Bullion is commonly purchased for investment purposes and are therefore tax exempt.

-Great Canadian Roadshow always applies premium payouts to coins.
-Popular coins that we buy include, but are not limited to:
+Popular coins that we purchase include, but are not limited to:

 Canadian Maple Leaf from the Royal Canadian Mint